Faculty, Student, Alumni Recognition

 Congratulations to Morgan Meyers, MSRC graduate in 2019, for being named Respiratory Therapy Manager at CHRISTUS Santa Rosa New Braunfels.
 We are so proud of all you have accomplished, Morgan.
 We know you will be using all you learned in the MSRC to benefit your patients and department.

-Congratulations to Laura Russian, BSRC, RRT, RPFT, for having her abstract accepted at the annual North American Cystic Fibrosis Conference (NACFC).
-Her abstract, "Improving Home Spirometry Adherence for Out-Patient Cystic Fibrosis (CF) Clinic,” will be showcased as a presentation and poster in the Virtual Exhibit Hall.
+Congratulations to Laura Russian, BSRC, RRT, RPFT, for having her abstract accepted at the annual 2021 North American Cystic Fibrosis Conference (NACFC).
+Her abstract, "Improving Home Spirometry Adherence for Out-Patient Cystic Fibrosis (CF) Clinic,” was showcased as a presentation and poster in the Virtual Exhibit Hall.
 Additionally, her abstract will be electronically published in the supplement to the Journal of Cystic Fibrosis.
 Laura is a 2004 graduate of the Texas State BSRC program and works in the CF Clinic at Dell Children’s Medical Center.
 Huge applause for Laura and her valuable contributions to the CF community.
 Co-Authors on the project include Kathy Villagomez, RRT, Adult CF Program Coordinator, and Shine-Ann Pai, RRT, QI Coordinator and Interim Pediatric Program Coordinator.

 Congratulations to Karen Blain, MSRC 2020 graduate, for being published in the November 2021 issue of RC Journal.
 Effect of Student Demographics, Prior Military Service, and Class Start Times on Academic Performance in a Respiratory Care Program.
 This is a project she worked on with Dr. Arzu Ari in the MSRC research courses.
 Karen is currently a Clinical Assistant Professor in the Respiratory Care Department at UNC Wilmington.
 Huge applause for Karen and Dr. Ari!